kocagozcem/kocagozcem/README.md

-Hey everyone👋 I'm a frontend developer at Definex in Izmir, Turkey.
+Hey everyone👋 I'm a frontend developer.
 I like to create web and mobile applications with JavaScript frameworks.
 I'm familiar with React, React Native and Angular.

 > Linkedin: [@cemkocagoz](https://www.linkedin.com/in/cemkocagoz/)
 > <br />